(I don’t even know if I really need to add this section, but it won’t harm)

 As to what concerns data by this blog’s visitors, as mentioned by Netlify here, the access logs containing the IP addresses are kept for less than 30 days.

-Just to know if someone is actually visiting the site (and of course some other insights) I use Google Analytics.
+Just to know if someone is actually visiting the site (and of course some other insights) I use Plausible.

 Besides using GitHub to host the projects I usually talk about here, I use it to host some code snippets using the provided widgets, so GitHub might also collect some info on this.

 I embed some YouTube videos, some I record and others by third parties.
-Again, due to using the provided widgets, Google might collect some info regarding this videos.
+Again, due to using the provided widgets, Google might collect some info regarding these videos.